+This year I attended a mini-institute that claimed it was about “auditing the library for diversity, equity and inclusion.”
+I wanted to do an audit on our library so I attended the PD.
 This mini-institute gave me a lot of excellent information about diverse books, authors, and #ownvoices, which naturally helped reinforce the importance of doing a diversity audit.
 Unfortunately it did not really provide any practical “how-to” information to help me understand exactly how to do a diversity audit.
 I’ve google’d around a bit and stumbled across a few School Library Journal posts and blogs about diversity audits, but again, I have not really found any comprehensive practical guides.
 So I am figuring it out as I go, and figured I’d write about my process here.
 There may be better ways to do this, but this is the way I have come up with, and so far it seems to be working!

-**I think a diversity audit, much like a genrefication, makes more sense after your collection has been weeded, since it means less titles to audit.
+**I think a diversity audit, much like a genrefication, makes more sense after your collection has been weeded, since it means fewer titles to audit.
 However, the case could also be made for doing it before weeding because you could then use the audit info to help in deciding if a book should be weeded of not**

 Why do a Diversity Audit?

-First I think it is important to do some PD on the We Need Diverse Books and the #Ownvoices movements, if you are not already familiar with them.
+First I think it is important to do some PD on the We Need Diverse Books movements, if you are not already familiar with them.
 In this blog post I am not going to cover the reasons it is important to intentionally, and even aggressively, be working to diversify our collections.
 That conversation could really take up an entire blog series of its own, so I’m going to proceed here with the assumption that the reader already agrees with the necessity and is just looking for a guide to help get started on a diversity audit!
 If you need more information on why its important to build diverse collections, check out the linked sites above.